AliCS1/Pac-man/README.md

 # Pac-man
-Incomplete Pac-man game, will implement the AI soon.
+In Progress Pac-man game, will implement the AI soon.

 The "PacMan V1" file has the incomplete game of Pac-man, the player can move around the map and interact with the walls.